 LOTTERY FOR UNITS

 All individuals and households may enter the lottery for a BMR unit.
 However, those households in which one member holds a Certificate of Preference from the former San Francisco Redevelopment Agency will be given highest preference in the lottery ranking process.
-Households that live or work in San Francisco will be given second highest preference in the lottery ranking process.
+Those households in which one member holds an Ellis Act Housing Preference Certificate from the Mayor’s Office of Housing and Community Development will be given second highest preference in the lottery ranking process.
+Households that live or work in San Francisco will be given third highest preference in the lottery ranking process.

-If the number of units available exceeds the number of qualified applicants who hold a Certificate of Preference or who live or work in San Francisco, the units will become available to other qualified applicants outside of San Francisco.
+If the number of units available exceeds the number of qualified applicants who hold a Certificate of Preference, Ellis Act Housing Preference or who live or work in San Francisco, the units will become available to other qualified applicants outside of San Francisco.

-Certificate of Preference holders are primarily households displaced by Agency action in Redevelopment Project Areas during the 1960’s and 1970's, but may also include other persons displaced by Agency action.
-Please contact 415-701-5613 for more information.
+Certificate of Preference (COP) holders are primarily households displaced by Agency action in Redevelopment Project Areas during the 1960’s and 1970's, but may also include other persons displaced by Agency action.

 Back to Top